 My clinic experience provided me with real life situations and not the typical classroom environment.
 I interviewed clients, conducted factual investigation and legal research for my cases, drafted legal documents and pleadings, and represented clients at hearings.
 I was able to see how legal issues play out and are resolved in the real world, and as a result I am a better prepared attorney. — Cheryl Robertson '10, Litigation Attorney at Girardi & Keese

 Prerequisites for Enrollment and Fees

 Concurrent or prior enrollment in the Elder Law and Social Policy course, or equivalent course work or experience is required.
 Students must apply for certification under The State Bar of California's Practical Training of Law Students (PTLS) program.
 To be eligible for certification, a student must be enrolled in, or have successfully completed Evidence and Civil Procedure.
 Students must pay to the State Bar the student registration fee and certified law student fee.

-Melissa Brown, Professor of Lawyering Skills and co-author of Advising the Elderly and Disabled Client, is the supervising attorney.
-She has decades of private practice experience in a small firm representing elderly, injured, and disabled clients, which includes legislative and appellate advocacy.
-Staff attorney Lacey Micklebrough provides additional student supervision and support.
+Melissa Brown, Clinical Professor of Law and the co-author of Advising the Elderly and Disabled Client, is the supervising attorney.
+She has decades of private practice experience in a small firm representing elderly, injured and disabled clients, which includes legislative and appellate advocacy.
+Staff attorney Lacey Mickleburgh provides additional student supervision and support.
 Contact information: email@example.com; firstname.lastname@example.org.